willianfalbo/food-app/frontend/README.md

-# Food App (Angular Web Application)
+## Food App - Frontend

-This is a simple Angular Web Application using Reactive Forms.
+The frontend was built using Angular (4/5/6) & Reactive Forms.

-## Get Start Quickly

-### Install the dependencies
+### Stack

-`npm install`
+- Angular 6+ & Typescript
+- Reactive Forms & RxJS
+- Bootstrap & Font Awesome

-### Start the Web Application
+### Quick Start

-NOTE: Please ensure the Backend API application has been started.
+1. Run `npm i` to install package dependencies.

+2. Go to the folder "src/environments" and change the configuration files if needed.

-`npm run start`
+3. Run `npm run start:dev` for starting the server.

+### Build

+Run `npm run build:prod` for building the project as production mode.

 ## Credits

-- All the images used in this application belong to https://www.freepik.com/
+- All images in this app belong to [Freepik](https://www.freepik.com/).
-- The application layout belongs to https://adminlte.io/
+- The app template belongs to [AdminLTE](https://adminlte.io/).